Search Contests: Introduction

-In the unique symmetric equilibrium, each player uses a threshold strategy, accepting a draw if and only if it exceeds a cutoff~$\lambda$ determined by $1-F(\lambda) = Nc/W$.
-The threshold $\lambda = F^{-1}(1-Nc/W)$ depends on~$F$, but the acceptance probability $1-F(\lambda) = Nc/W$ does not: it is pinned down by the number of players, the search cost, and the prize alone.
-The expected number of draws, the expected search cost, and all payoff-relevant quantities are therefore distribution-free.
-The mechanism behind this result is the separation between \emph{cardinal} scores (drawn from $F$) and \emph{ordinal} rankings (which determine the winner): because the prize depends only on who has the highest value, not on what that value is, the probability integral transform maps any continuous $F$ into the same ordinal competition.
-This separation holds in any finite- or infinite-horizon version of the model.
-In a standard McCall problem, a searcher keeps the cardinal value of her accepted draw, so the distribution shapes the option value and determines the reservation wage.
-In our contest, the reward is a fixed prize for winning a rank-order competition, so the distribution washes out.
-With an infinite horizon, a further consequence is that competition drives the continuation value to zero, yielding full rent dissipation.
+Consider first the unlimited-draw contest.
+In its unique symmetric equilibrium, each player accepts a draw if and only if it exceeds a cutoff~$\lambda$ determined by $1-F(\lambda) = Nc/W$.
+The threshold depends on~$F$, but the acceptance probability does not: it is pinned down by the number of players, the search cost, and the prize alone.
+The expected number of draws, the expected search cost, and all payoff-relevant quantities are therefore distribution-free, determined by the observables $N$, $c$, and $W$.\footnote{By contrast, a single searcher's acceptance probability depends on the distribution: with values uniform on $[0,1]$, any given draw is accepted with probability $\sqrt{2c}$; with unit-mean exponential values, with probability $c$; and fatter tails push the searcher into ever higher quantiles, because the option value of continued search is higher.
+Competition removes this dependence by driving the option value of search to zero.} The condition $1-F(\lambda) = Nc/W$ also shows the effect of entry: one more competitor raises the required acceptance probability.
+With unlimited draws, increased competition discourages players from searching by lowering the threshold.

-An immediate consequence of the zero-profit condition is full rent dissipation: each player's expected payoff is exactly zero, and total search expenditure across all players equals the prize~$W$.
-This holds for any~$F$, any $N \geq 2$, and any cost-prize ratio satisfying $Nc < W$.
-The result parallels the classic rent dissipation in Tullock contests and all-pay auctions, but arises through an entirely different mechanism: sequential search rather than simultaneous effort.
+The equilibrium condition is a zero-profit condition, and full rent dissipation follows: each player's expected payoff is exactly zero, and total search expenditure across all players equals the prize~$W$, for any~$F$ and whenever $Nc < W$.
+The dissipation follows the familiar logic of all-pay competition \citep{BayeKovenockdeVries1996, Siegel2009}, but takes a different form here: it obtains in a unique equilibrium in pure stationary threshold strategies, where the deterministic all-pay auction dissipates rents only in mixed strategies.

-The distribution-free property extends to multiple prizes.
-With rank-order prizes $W_1\geq\cdots\geq W_N$, the equilibrium acceptance probability becomes $c/(\bar W - W_N)$, where $\bar W$ is the average prize: search incentives are driven by the gap between the average prize and the consolation prize.

-It also extends to hierarchical competition.
-In many applications, search competition has a team structure: pharmaceutical firms employ research teams that screen compounds, AI labs employ engineers who try architectures, and universities field departments whose members compete for grants.
-We embed the individual contest within such a hierarchy: $M$ designers each employ $N$ workers, funding an internal prize to incentivize search within their team.
-The designer whose team produces the highest value wins a meta-prize~$\Omega$.
-The designer competition is also distribution-free, with partial rent dissipation at rate $N(M-1)/(NM-1)$.